Harrison-Lara/Nine-Mens-Morris/README.md

 • Sprint 1: Create a project plan, specify allrequirementsofthe target software (i.e., all user stories and their acceptance criteriafor a human player to play against either a human or a computer opponent), and implement the primitive functions (e.g., board visualization and pieceplacementfor both players).
 Note that the board class should be separated from its graphical user interface.

 • Sprint 2: Implement all the functions for a human player to play a complete game against a human opponent.
-Such functions include placing pieces, checking mill formation, moving pieces, flying pieces, and determining whether the game is over or not.•Sprint 3: Enhance the software to allowa human player to play against a computer opponent.The computer opponent should make a reasonable attempt at beating the human player.
-Optimal or perfect play is not required, though.
+Such functions include placing pieces, checking mill formation, moving pieces, flying pieces, and determining whether the game is over or not.

-• Sprint 3: Enhance the software to allowa human player to play against a computer opponent.The computer opponent should make a reasonable attempt at beating the human player.
+• Sprint 3: Enhance the software to allow a human player to play against a computer opponent.The computer opponent should make a reasonable attempt at beating the human player.
 Optimal or perfect play is not required, though.